What You Need To Know About Costs Statements (Bill of Cost)

 Particular care is given to drawing disbursements, which often represent a substantial proportion of the claim.

-In New South Wales jurisdictions, the relevant test for Party/Party attendances is that they are ‘fair and reasonable’ and if not fair and reasonable determine the amount of legal costs (if any) that are to be payable.
+The relevant test for Party/Party attendances is that they are ‘fair and reasonable’ and if not fair and reasonable determine the amount of legal costs (if any) that are to be payable.

 Costs may also be awarded by a Court on an indemnity basis.
 As for Party/Party costs, the relevant test is also fair and reasonable but the onus of proof is shifted.
 For indemnity basis bills, the paying party must prove that claims are unreasonable.